 Why not try ordering takeout/delivery and spice up the monotony of your daily breakfast, lunch and dinner?
 During this time of the pandemic, you may wonder if it’s safe to do.

-“The U.S. Food and Drug Administration (FDA) has verified there is no association between food and the transmission of COVID-19,” said Janet Conner, MT (ASCP), an infection preventionist at North Colorado Medical Center.
+“The U.S. Food and Drug Administration (FDA) has verified there is no association between food and the transmission of COVID-19,” said Janet Conner, MT (ASCP), an infection preventionist at Banner North Colorado Medical Center in Greely, CO.
 “SARS-COV-2 does not live in or on food.
 It enters in the upper respiratory tract, somewhere food doesn’t go.”

 Unless you literally inhale your food (please don’t try this) or don’t follow proper handwashing guidelines, as outlined by the Centers for Disease Control and Prevention (CDC), your risk is very low.
 Takeout and delivery are safe alternatives to home-cooked meals despite what you might have thought or heard.